elblogbruno/NotionAI-MyMind/README.md

 ### Extensions

 [mymind](https://mymind.com/) company, friendly asked me to remove the browser extension as it infringes its copyright.
-Until further re-design of the browser extension code and style, extension will not be available for download on the Chrome Web Store and Firefox Addon Store.
+Until further re-design of the browser extension, extension will not be available for download on the Chrome Web Store and Firefox Addon Store.

 ### Android and Ios users